heavyblotto/memorativa/docs/3. the machine system/memorativa-3-holographic-images.md

 # Holographic Image Generation

-The holographic system generates three types of outputs from percept-triplets, conceptually related to the internal representation of player identity within Natal Glass Beads through shared voxel encoding and spatial-optical dimension mapping:

-1. Interference Patterns - Default mathematical representation used by Books
-2. Virtual Holograms - Default visualization displayed in software
+The holographic system is a core component of Memorativa that transforms abstract percept-triplets into tangible, interactive visualizations.
+It serves three key functions:

+1. **Mathematical Representation**: Converts triplets into interference patterns that preserve quantum correlations and temporal states
+2. **Interactive Visualization**: Provides real-time 3D visualization tools for analysis and collaboration
-3. Physical Holograms - Quantum storage and holographic projection using natal bead crystals that can project true 3D holograms when illuminated
+3. **Physical Storage**: Enables permanent quantum storage and true holographic projection using natal bead crystals

+The system uses a unified spatial-optical encoding scheme that maps triplet components (Archetype, Expression, Mundane) to physical dimensions while preserving their quantum relationships.
+This encoding enables seamless conversion between mathematical, virtual, and physical representations.

 ## Core Architecture